WHO WE ARE

 We have a need for additional Directors and other volunteers to complete our leadership roles.
 If you know someone who may be interested in wildlife conservation and activism, please contact us at [email protected] for more information.

-We are pleased to announce the addition of two new members to our Board of Director.
+We are pleased to announce the addition of two new members to our Board of Directors.
 Karen Moore, a retired Chemistry professor and Clayton Beasley, a student at Coastal Carolina University.
 Clayton is a member of several science activity groups and our liaison with what we hope to be an official Audubon club at Coastal. |

 Support Our Chapter: just click on the DONATE button below or point your smart phone at the QR code to be directed to PayPal.
 You can use your paypal account or credit card.

 Note that your online transactions are protected.
-PayPal is among the most-trusted online pay services, and for your assurance our chapter is a PayPal Verified 501c3 Not for Profit.
+PayPal is among the most-trusted online pay services, and for your assurance our chapter is a PayPal Verified 501c3 Not-for-Profit.
 For management purposes our PayPal account is managed through our Waccamaw Audubon gmail account.

 announcements